 Another popular offering was for 50 State Quarters Spoons, which mounted a quarter on the handle of a collector spoon.
 Both the coin covers and spoons were available for the entire ten year duration of the series and make an impressive display for a complete collection.

 Another somewhat popular offerings was the 50 State Quarters Greetings from America portfolio or cards.
 These included the quarter along with the corresponding Greetings from America stamps from the United States Postal Service.
 These were also offered for the entire duration of the series, with the later years sometimes difficult to find.

-The United States Mint offered coin and die sets for some State Quarters.
+The United States Mint offered coin and die sets for some State Quarters (Buy on eBay).
 These included defaced production dies with a numbered certificate of authenticity and example of the State Quarter.
 These dies had been used at the Philadelphia or Denver Mint for the actual production of coins.

 Finally, some more obscure offerings from the US Mint included the quarters incorporated into jewelry or other items.
 These offerings included paperweights, watches, and golf divot tools, which were often promoted for gift giving occasions around the holidays.

 Due to the popularity of the State Quarters Program, many private companies also created and offered products incorporating the coins.
 These took the form of privately packaged sets of quarters, sometimes plated in gold or colorized.
 Some firms also offered specially packaged rolls of uncirculated coins for each release.
 Once again, the quarters were also incorporated into some unexpected products, which have included Christmas ornaments, bears, or beanie babies.
 The proliferation of State Quarters collectible products reached its peak a few years into the program and declined by the conclusion.